DIRECTORS CHARITABLE FOUNDATION PRIVACY, DATA USE & COPYRIGHT STATEMENT

 You also have the right to object where we are processing your personal data for direct marketing purposes.
-The easiest way to do this is to contact us directly, or if available, to use an unsubscribe link at the bottom of all marketing emails.
+The easiest way to do this is to contact us directly, or where available, to use an unsubscribe link at the bottom of marketing emails.

 In certain situations, you have the right to require us to erase personal data where there is no good reason for us continuing to process it.
-However, note that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.
+However, note that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you at the time of your request if applicable.